aserowy/yeet/README.md

 The frontend follows an elm architecture with one exception: The model is mutable and will not get created every update.

-frontend.rs holds the lifecycle of the tui.
+It holds the lifecycle of the tui.
 It starts an event stream to enable non lockable operations.
-This stream is implemented in event.rs and translates multiple event emitter like terminal interaction with crossterm into AppEvents.
+This stream is implemented in event.rs and translates multiple event emitter like terminal interaction with crossterm into messages.

-layout.rs defines the overall app layout, which is used by all view functions.

-The modules model, update and view represent the elm philosophy.
+The modules model, update and view represent parts of the elm philosophy.
 Messages are defined in yeet-keymap to prevent cycling dependencies.

 ### yeet-keymap